 Flyers come in all shapes and sizes and are also printed on a variety of different paper types.
 The material a Flyer is printed on matters, as it can help you achieve your marketing objectives.
 For example, if you want Flyers to raise awareness of a luxury brand, printing on thicker paper will help add a quality feel.

 Remember, the thickness of a paper determines its weight, which is measured in gsm (grams per square metre).
 The thicker the paper, the higher the gsm.

-Here are the common types of paper flyers are usually printed on:
+Here are the common types of paper Flyers are usually printed on:

 - Silk.
 Made from bounded silk fibres, this paper is a luxurious choice.
-With a subtle sheen, it has a slightly shiny appearance and is a popular choice for flyers.
+With a subtle sheen, it has a slightly shiny appearance and is a popular choice for Flyers.

 - Gloss.
 With a bold shiny coating, gloss paper offers a more polished finish than silk.
-It’s a good choice if you’re looking to bring colourful images or text to life, thanks to its high quality nature.
+It’s a good choice if you’re looking to bring colourful images or text to life, thanks to its high-quality nature.

 As well as these common paper types, here are a number of popular paper finishes that you can usually choose between:

 - Laminated.
-Add shine and protection to your flyer design with a laminated finish.
+Add shine and protection to your Flyer design with a laminated finish.
 It not only grasps the attention of your recipients but adds a retainable quality.

 - Spot UV.
-Making an impact is easy with a Spot UV finish, which uses a special coating to highlight key elements of your flyer to dazzling effect.
+Making an impact is easy with a Spot UV finish, which uses a special coating to highlight key elements of your Flyer to dazzling effect.

-Once your Flyer is printed, you’ll receive free standard UK delivery too.
-We aim to make your printing experience as easy as possible, so choose from our range of flyers for your next promotional campaign.
+Once your Flyer is printed, you’ll receive free UK delivery too.
+We aim to make your printing experience as easy as possible, so choose from our range of Flyers for your next promotional campaign.